lmsalustri/EFScheduler/README.md

 ## Running the app

-Open the project in Android Studio and run it on an Android emulator or Android device.
+Open the project in Android Studio and run it on an emulator or Android device.

 For reboot testing: